Continuing Education Activity

 After cannabis, amphetamines are the most widely abused illicit drug worldwide.
 According to the 2019 United Nations World Drug Report, it is estimated that in 2017, roughly 0.6 percent of the global population aged 15–64, or 29 million people, had used amphetamines in the past year.
 Of these, an estimated 17 million people are dependent on amphetamines.
 Based on the most recent 2018 United States National Survey on Drug Use and Health, approximately 1.9 million people aged 12 or older used amphetamines in the past year, with overall use remaining steady since 2015.
 Overdose deaths attributed to amphetamines increased by 33% from 2015 to 2016, with 10,333 overdose deaths in 2017.
 Demographic characteristics associated with increased risk of amphetamine use disorder include living in rural areas, Caucasian, Hispanic and Asian ethnicities, lower socioeconomic status, male gender, preexisting mood disorder, adverse childhood events, and prior substance use disorders.

-In addition to this, patients who have an amphetamine use disorder and are entering substance abuse treatment centers have a higher likelihood to be referred by the criminal justice system than do patients with all other substance use disorders combined (59% versus 38%).
+In addition to this, patients who have an amphetamine use disorder and are entering substance abuse treatment centers have a higher likelihood of being referred by the criminal justice system than patients with all other substance use disorders combined (59% versus 38%).
 Users of amphetamines are also twice as likely to need long-term treatment than users of other drugs (17% versus 8%).
 Some studies have suggested about 30% of patients with amphetamine-induced psychosis end up with a primary psychosis over time.

-Amphetamines inhibit monoamine (dopamine, norepinephrine, epinephrine, serotonin) reuptake leading to an increase of monoamine concentrations in the neuronal synapse.
-Amphetamines also can lead to increased amounts of monoamines in the cytosol by interactions with vesicular monoamine transporter 2.
+Amphetamines inhibit monoamine (dopamine, norepinephrine, epinephrine, serotonin) reuptake, leading to increased monoamine concentrations in the neuronal synapse.
+Amphetamines can also lead to increased monoamines in the cytosol by interactions with vesicular monoamine transporter 2.
 Dopamine and norepinephrine release in the nucleus accumbens results in a feeling of euphoria and a reward feedback loop, which may result in addiction.
 In vivo studies found changes in the prefrontal cortex of rats exposed to repeated amphetamine use.
 This leads to a change in cognitive-behavioral function, which is thought to be a precursor to primary psychosis.

 Studies also suggest increased dopaminergic pathways lead to glutamate excesses in the cerebral cortex, altering the function of cortical GABAergic neurons.
 This damage leads to dysregulation of glutamate in the cerebral cortex, a precursor to psychosis.
 Prior psychiatric studies have found that GABAergic cortical dysfunction seems to relate to schizophrenia.